 Whether a tornado in Oklahoma or a hurricane on the Gulf Coast, credit unions are known for their quick and generous support of disaster relief efforts.
 The Cornerstone Credit Union Foundation is able to respond to disasters because of credit unions' commitment to "people helping people."
-Working together with other Leagues, CUNA, the National Credit Union Foundation, and affected credit unions, funds are distributed directly to those in need so they can stabilize their lives and continue to serve their members.
+Working together with other Leagues, CUNA, the National Credit Union Foundation, and affected credit unions, funds are distributed directly to those credit union staff in need so they can stabilize their lives and continue to serve their members.

-The Foundation has established a three-phase process when disaster occurs:
+The Foundation has established a three-phase process when natural disasters occur:

 Phase I emergency grants - provided to credit union employees to assist with immediate disaster relief needs, such as out-of-pocket costs that may result from being evacuated.

 Phase II grants - intended to assist credit union employees with significant needs.
 This is implemented only after the distribution of phase one grants.

 Phase III grants - intended to follow-up with those credit union employees who suffered catastrophic loss and are still needing assistance after phase two grants have been distributed.
 This phase begins 180 days after the respective disaster and is dependent on the funds available.